unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/01_overview.md

 e.g. `https://apispark.com/apis/3373/versions/1/`
 This identifier will be requested by the APISpark HelpDesk team when assisting you.

-> **Note:** You cannot directly invoke a DataStore, you need to first expose it through a web API which imports this store (see [Invoke a web API](technical-resources/apispark/guide/publish/publish/invocation "Invoke a web API")).
-A Web API can invoke several stores.
+> **Note:** You cannot directly invoke a DataStore, you need to first expose it through a web API which imports this store (see [Invoke a web API](technical-resources/apispark/guide/publish/publish/invocation "Invoke an API")).
+A web API can invoke several stores.